aws/aws-cryptographic-material-providers-library/README.md

 different runtimes.

 This library is written in Dafny, a formally verifiable programming language that can be compiled into different runtimes.
-This library is currently **ONLY** supported in Java, .NET, and Python.
+This library is currently **ONLY** supported in Java, .NET, Python, Rust and Go.

 ### Optional Prerequisites